 Prior to joining CAL, Dr. Wei has taught graduate-level courses in language assessment and second language acquisition at NYU and UMCP.
 Dr. Wei’s research has focused on the intersection between language assessment and sociolinguistics, concentrating on the assessment of World Englishes, task-based language teaching and assessment, and language learning strategies.

+She currently serves as the Book Review Editor for the refereed international journal Assessing Writing.
 She regularly presents at major conferences in applied linguistics and language testing.
-She also published in Language Assessment Quarterly and CATESOL Journal.
+She also published in book chapters and peer reviewed articles in Language Assessment Quarterly and CATESOL Journal.
 Her dissertation was supported by grants from Educational Testing Services and the International Research Foundation for English Language Education.